jkzhang7/jkzhang7.github.io/_pages/projects.md

 ## Control on a Novel Pick-and-place Robot

--Literature review about the schönies motion generator (SMG) and pick-and-place robot
+- Literature review about the schönies motion generator (SMG) and pick-and-place robot

--Improve the control scheme by applying Linear–quadratic regulator controller and Extended Kalman Filter to reudce trajectory-planning error
+- Improve the control scheme by applying Linear–quadratic regulator controller and Extended Kalman Filter to reudce trajectory-planning error

--Conducted the simulation and the practical experiments to test the control scheme
+- Conducted the simulation and the practical experiments to test the control scheme

 ![](https://raw.githubusercontent.com/jkzhang7/jkzhang7.github.io/master/images/PMC_robot.jpg)

+## An Energy Harvesting Device

+- Designed and manufactured a system of energy harvester that can transfer mechanical energy to electric energy in human locomotion, which has a much higher energy conversion rate

+- Built the actual experimental setup including LabView programming and measured the conversion rate

+- Improved the design by changing the structure of locomotive part

 ## Other projects are coming soon!